symfony-cmf/Routing/README.md

 to resolve routes with all added routers using the ``match`` method and Please refer to the phpdoc comments on the public methods for details.

-## Doctrine Router
+## Dynamic Router

 This implementation of a router loads routes from a RouteRepositoryInterface.
 This interface can be easily implemented with doctrine.
 The router works with the base UrlMatcher and UrlGenerator classes and only adds loading routes from the database and the concept of referenced content.

-To instantiate a DoctrineRouter, you need an implementation of the RouteRepositoryInterface.
+To instantiate a DynamicRouter, you need an implementation of the RouteRepositoryInterface.
 See the [Symfony2 RoutingExtraBundle](https://github.com/symfony-cmf/RoutingExtraBundle) document classes for an example.